top of page

 | Lab dog: Sophie |

 Sophie (b.
 Jan 2022) hails from a farm down in Riggins, ID and is a border collie/Australian shepherd mix.
-She has 1 sampling trip under her belt and she did a great job!
-Sophie is going to be such an awesome lab dog, just like her predecessor Lola.
+She has a few sampling trips under her belt and loves joining us in the field!
+Sophie is going to be such an awesome lab dog, just like her predecessor, Lola.

 20220726_145747-01.jpeg